 The creation for TODEC was a response to the difficulties its founders, Luz Maria and Antonio Ayala, faced as new immigrants.
 For over 40 years they have worked diligently for the empowerment of immigrant communities by helping them adjust to American society.
-The center has allowed them to increase their community outreach and has provided a location for the education, advocacy, counseling, job placement, civic engagement, and naturalization programs they provide to achieve this goal.
+The center has allowed them to increase their community outreach and has provided a location for the education, advocacy, counseling, job placement, services, civic engagement, and naturalization programs they provide to achieve this goal.

 -We do not endorse political parties or candidates for office -